 15 Penal Code 18 PC – Punishment for felony not otherwise prescribed; alternate sentence to county jail. (“(a) Except in cases where a different punishment is prescribed by any law of this state, every offense declared to be a felony is punishable by imprisonment for 16 months, or two or three years in the state prison unless the offense is punishable pursuant to subdivision (h) of Section 1170.”)

 See also Penal Code 672 PC – Offenses for which no fine prescribed; fine authorized in addition to imprisonment. (“Upon a conviction for any crime punishable by imprisonment in any jail or prison, in relation to which no fine is herein prescribed, the court may impose a fine on the offender not exceeding one thousand dollars ($1,000) in cases of misdemeanors or ten thousand dollars ($10,000) in cases of felonies [such as VC 23110(b)], in addition to the imprisonment prescribed.”)

-16 Burbank criminal defense attorney Elisa Guadan is an energetic young attorney who has devoted her entire career to high-stakes criminal defense.
-Her experience includes everything from misdemeanors like throwing objects at a motor vehicle to complex felonies.
+16 Burbank criminal defense attorney Neil Shouse is an attorney who has devoted his entire career to high-stakes criminal defense.
+His experience includes everything from misdemeanors like throwing objects at a motor vehicle to complex felonies.